phx/dockerjail/README.md

 --remove        | remove                Complete rollback of all changes made by install.sh.
 ```

-## Non-intrusive pure Docker installation with [Docker][https://github.com/phx/dockerinstall] as only dependency:
+## Non-intrusive pure Docker installation:
-*Note: this is not nearly as secure, as it does require, nor implement any `iptables` rules to lockdown the container to only the host.
+*Note: this is not nearly as secure, as it does require, nor implement any `iptables` rules to lockdown the container to only the host.*

-The container will have SSH access to the host, as well as the rest of the entire local network.
+*The container will have SSH access to the host, as well as the rest of the entire local network.*

-If you NAT, then this is basically the equivalent of just opening up SSH to the world, except locking it down with key-based access.
+*If you NAT, then this is basically the equivalent of just opening up SSH to the world, except locking it down with key-based access.*

-Not entirely insecure, yet not entirely recommended for external access from the Internet.
+*Not entirely insecure, yet not entirely recommended for external access from the Internet.*

-You would probably be better off running sshd with key-based access on the host and installing `fail2ban` instead.*
+*You would probably be better off running sshd with key-based access on the host and installing `fail2ban` instead.*

-1. `docker run --restart=always -dp 2222:2222 lphxl/dockerjail:latest
+1. `docker run --restart=always -dp 2222:2222 lphxl/dockerjail:latest`
 2. `docker exec -it dockerjail sh`
 3. `/home/alpine/regnerate_keys.sh`
 4. `exit`